Omnichannel retail trends 2023

 Greater adoption of RFID tags in retail stores is one way to improve inventory accuracy, helping retailers to simultaneously achieve operational efficiencies and enhance the customer experience.
 Currently, less than one-third of retailers (31%) are using RFID tags in their stores.

-When we asked retailers how their organizations currently or plan to use RFID technology, four in ten were most likely to say stock-related activities—for example, to maintain accurate, real-time counts of inventory (40%) or to locate stock (40%).
+When we asked retailers how their organisations currently or plan to use RFID technology, four in ten were most likely to say stock-related activities—for example, to maintain accurate, real-time counts of inventory (40%) or to locate stock (40%).

 The 40-year-old technology could also help retailers to cut friction at the point of sale.
 Currently, just 29% of retailers have an RFID checkout capability activated on their in-store handheld devices.
-However, retailers are likely to look to RFID more strategically over the next 12 months to improve the checkout experience as well as analyze footfall trends and advertising strategies.
+However, retailers are likely to look to RFID more strategically over the next 12 months to improve the checkout experience as well as analyse footfall trends and advertising strategies.

 Just as retailers today allow customers to shop on their terms, they must also let them check out on their terms.
 Despite all of the recent progress around checkout automation, shoppers overall still prefer traditional sales checkouts.
-Naturally, this will vary considerably by market, demographic, channel, and shopping mission, among other factors.
+Naturally, this will vary considerably by market, demographic, channel and shopping mission, among other factors.
 For example, a whopping 40% of younger shoppers (aged 18-24) prefer to use self-checkout or ‘scan and go’ using a shop device or their mobile compared to just 14% of older shoppers (aged 65+).